sortmerna/sortmerna/README.md

 Here is a [sample execution trace](https://github.com/biocore/sortmerna/wiki/Sample-execution-trace).

+`IMPORTANT`
-Progressing execution trace showing the number of reads processed so far indicates a normally running program.
+- Progressing execution trace showing the number of reads processed so far indicates a normally running program.

-The execution trace is important when filing issues.

-`IMPORTANT`: Non-progressing trace means a problem - kill the process (please, no waiting for two days) and file an issue [here](https://github.com/biocore/sortmerna/issues)
+- Non-progressing trace means a problem - kill the process (please, no waiting for two days) and file an issue [here](https://github.com/biocore/sortmerna/issues)
+- please, provide the execution trace when filing issues.

 [Sample execution statistics](https://github.com/biocore/sortmerna/wiki/sample-execution-statistics) are provided to give an idea on what the execution time might be.